royalbaswan/EDA_Mini_Project/README.md

 **Exploratory Analysis:**

-1. Plot the distribution of Overall rating for all players.
+1. Plot the distribution of Overall ratings for all players.
 2. Generate pair plots for the following variables:
 * Overall, Value, Wage, International Reputation, Height, Weight, Release Clause
 3. Generate a table containing the top 20 players ranked by Overall score and whose contract expires in 2020.